Broadway legend Chita Rivera makes triumphant return in 'The Visit'

-NEW YORK Nearly 60 years after she won fame in "West Side Story," actress, dancer and singer Chita Rivera is back on Broadway as a very wealthy widow seeking revenge in "The Visit."
+NEW YORK, April 24 Nearly 60 years after she won fame in "West Side Story," actress, dancer and singer Chita Rivera is back on Broadway as a very wealthy widow seeking revenge in "The Visit."

-The one-act musical about greed, love and retribution opened on Thursday night at the Lyceum Theater, following its debut in Chicago in 2001 and a run last summer at the Williamstown Theater Festival in Massachusetts.
+The one-act musical about greed, love and retribution opened on Thursday night at the Lyceum Theatre, following its debut in Chicago in 2001 and a run last summer at the Williamstown Theatre Festival in Massachusetts.

 It is based on the 1956 play by Swiss author and dramatist Friedrich Durrenmatt.